This post was most recently updated on December 21st, 2021

 - DO NOT mix the wood mulch in to the soil, only leave it on the surface

-Both of these steps will minimize the nitrogen loss in the first year.
+Both of these steps will minimize the lack of available nitrogen in the first year while the system starts to mature.

 How to start a Back to Eden Garden in your backyard